-These drugs are almost overwhelmingly used by teenagers, young adults, and people in the LGBTQ community.
-While most users will not develop a substance use disorder from their use, the widespread availability of these drugs (many of which can be obtained legally), the lack of quality control, and the unpredictable effects of mixing these with alcohol and each other make them particularly easy to misuse.
+Club drugs are used by people from all walks of life, but are most commonly used by teenagers, young adults, and some members of the LGBTQ community.
+While most users will not develop a substance use disorder from their use, the widespread availability of these drugs (only a few of which can be obtained legally), the lack of quality control, and the unpredictable effects of mixing club drugs with alcohol and other drugs make them particularly easy to misuse.

 This article aims to give readers basic information about club drug use in the US, including treatment options.
-This may help readers better weigh the risks of misuse as well as identify possible signs of a club drug use disorder.
+This may help readers better weigh the risks of abuse as well as identify possible signs of a club drug addiction.

-While the practice of using intoxicants at social gatherings goes back to prehistory, it was only in the latter part of the 20th century that “club drugs” meant specifically to enhance the experience of dancing to loud music and flashing lights came to the fore.
+While the practice of using intoxicants at social gatherings goes back to prehistory, it was only in the latter part of the 20th century that “club drugs” used specifically to enhance the experience of dancing to loud music and flashing lights came to prominence.

 Club drug use soon proliferated outside the disco scene and has continued to be a part of many other club and dance-oriented subcultures as well.
 Since the 80s to the present, drugs such as MDMA, GHB, ketamine, LSD, methamphetamines, synthetic cathinones, Rohypnol, and many others have gone in and out of popularity as club drugs.